Liberal Arts and 55+ Program

 To apply for the bursary, please call 778-782-5212 to arrange a meeting with the Program Director.
 You will need to bring a completed application form and proof of your income (your most recent Income Tax Notice of Assessment).

 Once approved, your status as a bursary student is valid for 12 months.
-You are allowed to reapply for the bursary each year; however, you will need to meet with the Program Director and show updated proof of income.
+You are allowed to reapply for the bursary each year; however, you will need to show updated proof of income.

 How do I register for courses?